wso2/docs-ei/en/micro-integrator/docs/use-cases/tutorials/sending-a-simple-message-to-a-service.md

 #### Start the back-end service

 1. Download the JAR file of the back-end service from [here](https://github.com/wso2-docs/WSO2_EI/blob/master/Back-End-Service/Hospital-Service-JDK11-2.0.0.jar).
-2. Open a terminal, navigate to the location where your saved the [back-end service](#step-1-set-up-the-workspace).
+2. Open a terminal, navigate to the location where your saved the back-end service.
 3. Execute the following command to start the service:

     ```bash
-    java -jar Hospital-Service-2.0.0-JDK11.jar
+    java -jar Hospital-Service-JDK11-2.0.0.jar
     ```

 #### Send the client request